In a Nutshell

 The OGDF library is open-source software licensed under the terms of the GNU General Public License version 2 or version 3.
 By downloading the software, you agree to this license agreement.
 Please see our license page for details and special exception for linking other libraries.

 The library can be build for various platforms.
-We tested it on Linux and MacOS X using the gcc and LLVM/clang C++ compilers, and on Windows using Microsoft Visual C++ compilers, MinGW/g++ and Cygwin/g++.
-See System Requirements for details.
+We tested it on Linux and MacOS X using the gcc and LLVM/clang C++ compilers, and on Windows using Microsoft Visual C++ compilers.
 The software may also work under other operating system / compiler combinations, e.g., UNIX systems with gcc compiler.

-You will also need to have Python 2.6 or 2.7 installed for creating a makefile.
+You will also need to have Python 2.6 or 2.7 installed for creating a Makefile or Visual Studio project file.

 For changes and older versions see the version history.